-Immediately after the election, resistance was mobilized against the racist, anti-woman, anti-immigrant, anti-worker, and anti-poor proposed policies of the Trump administration.
-Projected on the side of the Crowne Plaza Midtown Hotel during rush hour in November was the message “Fuck Trump.”
-TV 11 Alive covered the story, attributing the protest action to Atlanta DSA.
-As MADSA chair I was asked to explain how the use of such language could be justified.
-I responded by being unapologetic, “Sometimes you’ve got to do something shocking and startling.
+Immediately after the 2018 election, resistance grew against the racist, anti-woman, anti-immigrant, anti-worker, and anti-poor policies proposed by the Trump administration.
+One act of resistance was a light projection on the side of the Crowne Plaza Midtown Hotel spelling out the message “Fuck Trump.”
+Local TV station 11 Alive covered the story, attributing the protest action to Atlanta DSA (whose members indeed participated in this creative “graffiti”).
+As MADSA chair I was asked to explain how the use of “profane” language could be justified.
+I responded unapologetically: “Sometimes you’ve got to do something shocking and startling.
 Sometimes it makes people uncomfortable.”
-I then explained that the word should not be the issue.
-Instead the real message was about stopping the attacks on minorities and protecting people’s health care.
+I then explained that the word was not the issue; the real message was about stopping the attacks on minorities and protecting people’s health care.
 That last part was edited out of the interview.
 I was not forewarned about this action so I was taken by surprise.
 At the same time, I was both amused and excited that MADSA was getting such coverage.
 I heard later on that the action attracted much interest in DSA.

 When Donald Trump attended the Georgia-Alabama college championship game in December 2018, light-projected messages appeared on the side of Mercedes-Benz Stadium just before he entered the field: “Fuck Trump,” “No one is Illegal,” “Medicare for All,” and “Dismantle White Supremacy.”
 In a statement, MADSA expressed anger and disgust with the racist Trump administration while articulating “a vision of a more prosperous future where our bodies aren’t used for profit in an unjust health care system and a future where no one has to live in fear of deportation or racist violence.”